-A balance must be struck between competing funding priorities, particularly on how to fund new infrastructure needed to meet the expected level of growth in our towns over the short. medium and long term.
-As one of the fastest growing Districts in New Zealand, we need to be able to capitalise on external funding as well as create clear structure plans to support development which enriches our communities rather than become a financial burden.
+A balance must be struck between competing funding priorities, particularly on how to fund new infrastructure needed to meet the expected level of growth in our towns over the short, medium and long term.
+As one of the fastest growing Districts in New Zealand, the Council needs to be able to capitalise on external funding as well as create clear structure plans to support development which enriches its communities rather than become a financial burden.
 This financial challenge will need innovative solutions to support sustainable development and the aspirations set out in our Spatial Plans.

 The Spatial Plans for Dargaville, Maungatūroto, Kaiwaka and Mangawhai show the potential spatial changes and improvement possibilities that our key urban areas could see over the life of this Infrastructure Strategy (2021-2051).
 The Council is currently consulting on the Sub-regional Spatial Plan for the Kaipara District, which seeks to provide direction for the future District Plan review on how Kaipara's rural and coastal communities could potentially grow.
-This presents the Council with a dilemma on how to balance its funding and in particular which areas the Council will upgrade its infrastructure where there are clear signals that development is due to happen and is in accordance with the Spatial Plan direction and principles.
-The
+This presents the Council with a dilemma on how to balance its funding and, in particular, which areas the Council will upgrade its infrastructure where there are clear signals that development is due to happen and is in accordance with the Spatial Plan direction and principles.
+The Council cannot be the infrastructure banker for all development but realises that it plays a key role in encouraging economic development opportunities by attracting people to live, work and play in its special place.
+The graph below shows the Infrastructure capital expenditure for the 30 year period from 2021.

-Council cannot be the infrastructure banker for all developments but it also realises that it plays a key role in encouraging economic development opportunities by attracting people to live, work and play in our special place.
-The graph below shows the amount of growth-related projects in our key urban areas, which will be a focus for the next 3-6 years (two LTP cycles).
-The Council cannot exceed its debt ceiling so must work alongside those who wish to develop land and find smart solutions to fund larger bulk in frastructure projects.
+Council cannot exceed its debt ceiling so must work alongside those who wish to develop land and find smart solutions to fund larger bulk infrastructure projects.
 All Councils in New Zealand, especially in high growth areas, are investigating how to innovatively fund growth-related infrastructure projects.
-Some of the options that we will consider include:
+Some of the options that the Council will consider include:

-• External funding - the Tai Tokerau water storage project in west Kaipara may be a candidate for a funding application to MBIE, with further financial support from NRC.

-- Interest-free loan previous funding schemes such as the Housing Infrastructure Fund have allocated capital funding to cover the upfront cost of infrastructure schemes, with a cost recovery from developers and house builders over the 10 year period, resulting in a smaller cost and risk to Council. - Development Agreement if there is a particularly large development proposal that Council wishes to support but does not have the ability to fund some of the key bulk infrastructure, then a development agreement can be a tool to unlock this impasse.
-This would usually recognise the creation of a developer infrastructure asset that is also utilised by people outside their development area.
-The development agreement would then show the cost which Council is contributing to cover this additional capacity.
+- External funding the Tai Tokerau water storage project in west Kaipara may create opportunity for a funding application to MBIE, with further financial support from NRC. - Interest-free loan previous funding schemes such as the Housing Infrastructure Fund have allocated capital funding to cover the upfront cost of infrastructure schemes, with a cost recovery from developers and house builders over the 10-year period, resulting in a smaller cost and risk to the Council. - Separate Agreement wherever there is a particularly large development proposal, or project specific to an area that Council wishes to support but does not have the ability to fund some of the key bulk infrastructure, then an agreement with developers can be a tool to unlock this impasse.
+This would usually recognise the creation of an infrastructure asset like road sealing that is utilised by people outside their development area.
+Agreements will show the cost which the Council is contributing to cover this additional capacity.

-Figure #.
-10 Year Capex by Area
+Figure 14: 10 Year Capex by Area